j9liu/hw05-road-generation/README.md

 ![](highway2.png)

-This method won't guarantee that the roads don't spawn multiple branches leading to population hotspots.
-If the `Turtle` draws in small increments, it may spawn multiple branches towards the same population peak; an example of this undesired behavior is shown below.
-Thus, the length that a `Turtle` travels at a time is large.
-The `Turtle` tries to compensate for the lost detail as it actually renders the highway, explained in a later section.
+These weight checks were implemented to discourage frequent branching; an example of this undesired behavior observed is shown below.
+As an additional safeguard, the length that a `Turtle` travels at a time is large.

 ![](hwmany.png)